Chapter 11 : Maybes

 I watched as, seemingly in slow motion, my spell bloomed from the tip of my wand to stream down the corridor, aimed squarely for Potter.
 The prat, however, saw it coming as well, and he leaped nimbly to the side just in time for the jinx to miss him and hit

 Professor Nott, who had been standing, unamused and arms crossed, right behind him.

 My wand clattered to the floor as the corridor turned to deathly silence.
 Even Potter stopped moving, wand-arm falling limply to his side in mild surprise.

 Slowly, horrifyingly Nott turned towards me, the veins in his forehead throbbing, his teeth already starting to lengthen in size.
 Which was what the spell was supposed to do make your teeth grow in size.
 A little silly if you thought about it, but (apparently) very effective.

 The crowd of bystanders muttered uneasily to themselves as they began to disperse, obviously not wanting to get caught in the authoritative crossfire of an angry professor.
 I stood, paralyzed to the spot by Nott's murderous gaze, as everyone else nervously hastened away until it was only me, Potter, and the professor.
 Alone.
 In the corridor.
 With no witnesses present.

 Again: Oh no.

-...I am so dead.
+...I was so dead.